hyperledger-archives/composer/packages/composer-website/jekylldocs/getting-started/getting-started.md

 ## Installation options

 Installing {{site.data.conrefs.composer_full}} is simple.
-You can get started using the Playground online without any installation, install the playground locally with an instance of {{site.data.conrefs.hlf_full}}, or get setup up with development tools for working on the command line straight away.
+You can get started using the Playground online without any installation, install the playground locally with an instance of {{site.data.conrefs.hlf_full}}, or get setup up with development tools for working on the command line.

 ### Using the Playground online